C2DH/ranketwo/_assignments/exploring-historical-newspapers/01-computerslearntoread.de.md

 Dazu sind zwei Einzelschritte erforderlich:

-The process of digitisation begins by scanning a physical newspaper in order to produce an image of each page.
-Since images as such are not searchable, the letters in the text have to be made recognisable.
-This is done through a technique known as optical character recognition (OCR), with software that is able to understand the image of a character and turn it into a digital entity that represents a single character.

-For this to happen, two sub-steps have to be taken:

 1. Binarisierung der Farben des Bildes, d. h. die Umwandlung des Bildes einer Seite in nur zwei Farben: Schwarz und Weiß.
 Dadurch wird das Bild der Seite vereinfacht und der Kontrast zwischen dunklen und hellen Bereichen erhöht, sodass sich die einzelnen Zeichen vom Hintergrund der Seite abheben.
 2. Klassifizierung der Buchstaben.
 Nachdem die einzelnen Buchstaben voneinander abgegrenzt wurden, müssen sie zu Wörtern zusammengesetzt werden.
 Dazu vergleicht die Software die erfassten Buchstaben zunächst mit bekannten Schriftarten und wählt die am besten passende Schriftart aus.

 Folgende Merkmale können berücksichtigt werden:
-These are features that can be considered:
 - Handelt es sich um Buchstaben aus einem lateinischen oder arabischen Alphabet?
 - Sind die Buchstaben _kursiv_ oder __fett__?
 - Ist die Schriftart _Times New Roman_ oder _Comic Sans MS_?